 Menopause and RA: What to Expect

-Researchers are not sure why, but hormones seem to play a pivotal role in RA.
-Nearly three times as many women get RA as men.
-Many women who have RA see their symptoms improve while they are pregnant.
+Researchers aren’t sure why, but hormones seem to play a role in RA.
+Nearly three times as many women get the disease as men.
+Many women who have it see their symptoms improve while they’re pregnant.
 This may be because their estrogen levels go up during pregnancy.

-When estrogen levels drop around the time of menopause, RA symptoms may worsen.
-In addition, some women first develop RA symptoms at around the time they start menopause.
+Estrogen levels drop around the time of menopause.
+When that happens, RA symptoms may worsen.
+Some women first get symptoms around the time they start menopause.

 You might think that taking estrogen would reduce RA symptoms along with the symptoms of menopause, but that doesn't seem to be the case.
-And because hormone replacement therapy (HRT) is linked with heart disease -- another increased risk for women with rheumatoid arthritis -- it is rarely recommended for treating menopause symptoms in women with RA.
+And because hormone replacement therapy (HRT) is linked with heart disease -- another increased risk for women with rheumatoid arthritis – doctors rarely recommend it for treating menopause symptoms in women with RA.

-Rheumatoid arthritis puts women at increased risk for osteoporosis.
+Rheumatoid arthritis makes osteoporosis more likely.
 So does menopause.
-So women with RA should have their bone density levels checked and make sure they get enough calcium and vitamin D.
+Those are good reasons for women with RA to get their bone density levels checked and make sure they get enough calcium and vitamin D.

-Your rheumatologist can calculate your risk of bone fracture over a 10-year period by measuring your bone density on a DEXA scan and then determine the best treatment or prevention plan for you.
-Your doctor may recommend that you take drugs called bisphosphonates to maintain bone density and strength.
+Your rheumatologist can calculate your odds of getting a bone fracture over the next 10 years by giving you a DEXA scan to measure your bone density.
+They’ll find the best treatment or prevention plan for you.
+Your doctor may recommend that you take prescription drugs to keep up your bone density and strength.

 Sex and Intimacy

-Just having RA can sometimes make it tough to maintain a good sex life, and menopause can deliver a double whammy on your libido.
-Menopause can increase vaginal dryness, making intercourse painful.
-Many women with RA also have Sjögren’s syndrome, another autoimmune condition which attacks moisture-producing glands in the body.
+RA can sometimes make it tough to have a good sex life.
+On top of that, menopause can increase vaginal dryness, making sex painful.
+Many women with RA also have Sjögren’s syndrome, an immune system condition that attacks moisture-producing glands in the body.
 It can cause vaginal dryness and make sex painful.
 Talk to your doctor about lubricants that may help.

-If you’re concerned about joint pain during sex, there are various strategies that can help.
-Some positions -- like lying side by side with your partner -- can take the stress off your hips or other affected joints.
-Planning intimacy for the times of day when you usually feel less pain can also help.
+If you’re concerned about joint pain during sex, these ideas can help: Some positions -- like lying side by side with your partner -- can take the stress off your hips or other affected joints.
+You can also plan intimacy for the times of day when you usually feel less pain.

-Menopause and pain can affect your desire, and your partner's libido may be affected by the fear of causing you pain.
+Menopause and pain can affect your desire.
+Your partner may also be afraid that they’ll cause you pain.
 It can help if both of you talk together with a doctor or counselor.